Download the all-new Republic app:

 Advertisement

-report from Death Penalty Information Center is a history lesson in how lynchings and executions have been used in America and how discrimination bleeds into entire criminal justice system.
-It traces a line from lynchings of old — killings outside law — where Black people were killed in an effort to assert social control during slavery and Jim Crow, and how that eventually translated into state-ordered executions.
+The report from the Death Penalty Information Center is a history lesson in how lynchings and executions have been used in America and how discrimination bleeds into the entire criminal justice system.
+It traces a line from lynchings of old — killings outside the law — where Black people were killed in an effort to assert social control during slavery and Jim Crow, and how that eventually translated into state-ordered executions.

 Advertisement